Peddler: Life of a peddler

 Very few peddlers left written records.
 Many were illiterate and diaries are rare.
-Most peddlers handled cash transactions leaving behind few or no accounting records such as receipts, invoices or day- books.
+Most peddlers handled cash transactions leaving behind few or no accounting records such as receipts, invoices or day-books.
 However, a very small number of peddlers kept diaries and these can be used to provide an insight into the daily life of a peddler.
-Ephraim Lisitzky (1885-1962), an immigrant from Russia, arrived in the US in 1900 and took up peddling for a brief period following his arrival.
+Ephraim Lisitzky (1885–1962), an immigrant from Russia, arrived in the US in 1900 and took up peddling for a brief period following his arrival.
 His autobiography, published in 1959 under the title, In the Grip of the Cross-Currents, describes his various encounters with householders and the difficulties he experienced making a sale as door after door was slammed in his face.

-After arriving in America in 1842, Abram Vossen Goodman also maintained a diary of his experiences and that diary has been published by the American Jewish Archives.
-Extracts from the diary detail his experiences and thoughts about the life of a peddler.
-When, Goodman's initial attempts to find employment as a clerk were unsuccessful, on September 29, he wrote, "I had to do as all the others; with a bundle on my back I had to go out into the country, peddling various articles." (p.
+After arriving in America in 1842, Abram Vossen Goodman also maintained a diary of his experiences, which has been published by the American Jewish Archives.
+Excerpts from the diary detail his experiences and thoughts about the life of a peddler.
+When Goodman's initial attempts to find employment as a clerk were unsuccessful, he wrote on September 29, "I had to do as all the others; with a bundle on my back I had to go out into the country, peddling various articles." (p.
 95) In the first few weeks, he found the lifestyle onerous, uncertain and solitary.